Edited by: Keri Stooksbury

 Hot Tip: If there’s a wait and you’re not one of the first few on the list, it can take quite a while for a shower room to open up.
 If your flight is departing within an hour or so, don’t wait — you might miss your flight!

-Complete with colorful furniture and some basic games, toys, and distractions, it’s the perfect place for kids to hang out while their parents relax in the spa (or the bar).
+Complete with colorful furniture and some basic games, toys, and distractions, it’s the perfect place for kids to hang out while a parent relaxes in the spa (or the bar).
 The family room doesn’t need to be reserved — just walk on in!

 This lounge doesn’t have a true conference room, so if you’re trying to get work done with colleagues, you should plan on grabbing seats together.
 There are semi-private workspaces and seating arrangements, though it can be hard to find several seats together if the lounge is extra crowded.